If you’re going through early menopause, there’s quite a bit that you should be aware of where heart disease is concerned.

 Consider replacing the estrogen you’ve lost

 The official position of the National Institute for Health and Care Excellence (NICE) is that HRT has no effect on the risk of dying from heart disease.
-In addition, HRT is not routinely prescribed for heart disease prevention in normal age post-menopausal women.

-The key point to illustrate here is just that: age.
 Most women become post-menopausal in their 50s, and the circumstances of a “normal” menopause are entirely different to those faced by women experiencing early menopause or premature ovarian failure (POF).

 As with so much of the reporting surrounding menopause and large HRT studies, discussion has been focused around women in their 50s (and beyond) and the risks vs benefits scenario that they face.
-For those of us going through early menopause or POF: the guidelines are clear — the benefits of HRT in symptom management and disease-risk reduction outweigh any drawbacks.
+For those going through early menopause or POF: the guidelines are clear — the benefits of HRT in symptom management and disease-risk reduction outweigh any drawbacks.

-In further good news, the results of various studies have shown a heart-protecting effect for HRT: replacing estrogen results in a lower risk of heart disease — as much as 50 percent if used for ten years or longer, with smaller improvements observed when used for lesser time periods (3, 4, 5).
+In further good news, the results of various studies have shown a heart-protecting effect for HRT: replacing estrogen may result in a lower risk of heart disease — as much as 50 percent if used for ten years or longer, with smaller improvements observed when used for lesser time periods (3, 4, 5).

 Researchers believe that one way in which estrogen protects your heart is by reversing the rise in the “bad” LDL cholesterol after menopause.
 According to one recent study of women taking estrogen, LDL declined 13.5 percent while HDL (the “good” cholesterol) increased 22.5 percent (6).